-Excluding weekends and Tribal holidays, within 24 hours of detention, the person shall appear before the Tribal Court.
-The Tribal Court upon being presented with a criminal warrant from off-reservation authorities for any person on the Reservation, shall verify through the Yavapai-Apache Police Department that the warrant is valid and that the person in custody is the person named in said warrant.
-Upon verification, the Tribal Court may issue a tribal fugitive warrant by the authority of this section.
-The tribal warrant shall be issued by the Tribal Court and the person arrested on the tribal warrant shall be returned to tribal law enforcement for release to off-reservation authorities.
+Excluding weekends and of a Yavapai-Apache Tribal holidays, within 24 hours of detention, the person-member shall appear before the Tribal Court.

+- 2. The Tribal Court upon being presented with a criminal warrant from off-reservation authorities for any person on the Reservation, shall verify through the Yavapai-Apache Police Department that the warrant is valid and that the person in custody is the person named in said warrant. - 3.
+Upon verification of the validity of the warrant, the Tribal Court mayshall issue a tribal fugitive warrantFugitive Warrant by the authority of this sectionSection.
+The tribal warrant shall be issued by the Tribal Court and direct any law enforcement officer to apprehend the named person in this jurisdiction and to bring him or her before the Court to answer the foregoing charges; or when YAPD assists in the arrest the person arrested on the tribal warrant shall be returned to tribal law enforcement for release released to off-reservation authorities. law enforcement by YAPD or YAPD may book the fugitive into the Yavapai County Jail on the warrant